LucDuponcheelAtGitHub/timeHybrids/README.md

 Many sentences start with "I think of", emphasizing the fact that I may be wrong.

-I hope that my opinion about the book is more or less compatible with the opinion of Fred.
+I hope that my opinion about the content of the book is more or less compatible with the opinion of Fred.

 ### Specification and Implementations